Earnings Surprise Drift in Thailand: Both Sides Signal, Miss Side Dominates

 python3 earnings-surprise/screen.py --preset thailand

--- Recent large negative earnings surprises on SET (miss-side signal)
+-- Recent large earnings surprises on SET (both beats and misses)

 WITH deduped AS (